Skip to Content

 If you want a menu that includes everything you could ever expect or want, then this is a perfect place for you to try out.

-We recommend tasting the Malabar lamb biryani, as it is cooked with a series of traditional spices from Malabar and left to slowly cook in a sealed pot, which causes the lamb to become incredibly tender and packed full of flavour and juices that burst out with every bite.
+We recommend tasting the Malabar lamb biryani.
+It’s cooked with a series of traditional spices from Malabar so you’ll get something true to form.
+It’s also left to slowly cook in a sealed pot, which causes the lamb to become incredibly tender, packed full of flavour and juices that melt out with every bite.

 Indian Restaurants London: Map